What To Pay a Nanny

 The INA survey respondents were from 31 big cities across the US, from Atlanta to Washington, DC, from Palm Beach to Portland to Pittsburgh.

-This broad sample is especially helpful, as each part of the country has historically set its own pay levels.
+This broad sample is especially helpful, as each part of the country has historically set its own pay levels for nannies.

 On the other hand, the number of respondents from each city is drastically limited (sometimes only one to a city), so the numbers for a given area only hint at norms.